Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Multiple_Treatments_Uplift.md

 As one can see there are 3 parameters which can be set by the user to adjust the model.
 $\alpha$: This parameter determines how much the treatment-control and between treatment divergence are measured.
 An $\alpha$ of 0.5 means both are valued equally </br>
 $\lambda$: Allows to put an emphasis on certain treatmens.
 For example one might put more emphasis on cheaper treatments. </br>
-$\gamma$: Allows to further emphasize selected between treatment divergences.
+$\gamma$: Allows to further emphasize selected between treatment divergences. </br>

 In addition to the gain, they also added a normalization factor which has two functions.
 Firstly, it is supposed to prevent bias towards test with high number of outcomes.
-Secondly, it punishes uneven splits.
+Secondly, it punishes uneven splits. </br>

+Lastly, pruning based on a validation set is also implemented.
+The pruning algorithm goes through the entire tree starting at the bottom.
+For each subtree the algorithm checks of the outcome divergence in the leafs is greater than in the root for the validation set.
+If yes, than the algorithm continues, if no the subtree is pruned and the root becomes a new leaf. </br>

+On the basis of this tree, we also implemented a function which allows to build a forest instead of just one tree.

 ### 4.1.2 Simple Splitting Criterion <a class="anchor" id="simple"></a>